Ethorbit/nzc-docker/README.md

 * In your host, either use dnsmasq and add `address=/chronicles.local/127.0.0.1` to /etc/dnsmasq.conf OR add an /etc/hosts entry `127.0.0.1 chronicles.local` for each subdomain
 * After bringing the containers up, restart your browser and then inside set the mkcert certificate to be trusted

+## Production Maintenance
+Because this project consists of many different containers, it is not feasable to take the entire cluster offline every time you need to make changes.
+It is also not appropriate to restart individual containers as some have dependency services.
+You should restart entire files instead of individual containers, this will ensure things like file permissions are set and configuration files are generated from templates when needed.

+For example, to restart ONLY the web server:
+`nofiles=1 make cmd -- "-f ./compose/nginx.yml restart"`